The World Wings International, Inc. Research Grant

 Since its first international flight in 1927, Pan Am positioned itself as a world leader in American commercial aviation.
-Formed in 1959, World Wings International, Inc. (WWI) is an association of former Pan Am flight attendants that now dedicates itself to charitable activities.
+Formed in 1959, World Wings International, Inc. (WWI) is an association of women and men who served as Pan Am flight attendants and pursers, that now dedicates itself to charitable activities.
 This collection includes the administrative records of the organization as well as scrapbooks, photographs, membership and annual meetings files, correspondence, and financial records.

 About World Wings International, Inc. and the University of Miami Libraries